Turandot: Alfano's and other versions

 Daniela Kerck made another version for the Hessisches Staatstheater Wiesbaden in 2024, using exclusively music by Puccini, the unfinished opera followed by his 1905 Requiem antiphone.
 She identified Calaf with Puccini, and other characters with people from his life, beginning and ending the story in Puccini's library with a grand piano.
-In this version, when Liú has taken her life and the music by Puccini ends, the Puccini on stage receives a kiss of death from Turandot and dies.
+In this version, when Liù has taken her life and the music by Puccini ends, the Puccini on stage receives a kiss of death from Turandot and dies.